 In 2015 the government made changes to the majority of public service pension schemes.
-These reforms didn’t apply to members closest to retirement, who stayed in their legacy schemes with ‘transitional protection’.
+These reforms did not apply to members closest to retirement, who stayed in their legacy schemes with ‘transitional protection’.

-Members with full protection didn’t have to move to the reformed 2015 Scheme at all.
+Members with full protection did not have to move to the reformed 2015 Scheme at all.
 Members with tapered protection could stay in their existing scheme for longer than members without any transitional protection.

 The Court of Appeal later found that this discriminated against younger members in the judicial and firefighters’ schemes.
 The government accepted that this discrimination existed in all schemes where transitional protection was introduced.
 It is sometimes referred to as the McCloud judgment.

 The government is removing this discrimination from all public service pension schemes and in July 2020, it published a consultation to look at how best to do this.

 The consultation set out two ways of asking affected members to make a choice:

 - in the near future – this is called the immediate choice exercise